 'Reference costs are the average unit cost to the NHS of providing defined services to NHS patients in England in a given financial year.
-They show how NHS providers spend money to provide health care to patients.'
-We have drawn on NHS Improvement, Reference Costs 2018/2019 to report on the NHS reference costs for selected mental health services.
-NHS Digital are also in the early stages of compiling data from their Patient Level Information Costing System (PLICS) (see article in 2019 volume for more information).
-For comparison, the weighted average of all acute outpatient attendances from this collection was £154 and the average of all emergency medicine costs was £181.
-As this data collection expands, we intend to draw upon it more widely in future volumes.
-All costs have been uprated to 2019/2020 prices using the NHS cost inflation index.
+They show how NHS providers spend money to provide health care to patients.'1 We have drawn on NHS England, National Cost Collection 2019/2020 to report on the NHS reference costs for selected mental health services.1 NHS Digital are also in the early stages of compiling data from their Patient Level Information Costing System (PLICS) (see article in 2019 volume for more information).2 As this data collection expands, we intend to draw upon it more widely in future volumes.
+All costs have been uprated to 2020/2021 prices using the NHS cost inflation index.
 Please note the source costs no longer include figures for lower and upper quartiles.